Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 10.5.2 Testing the WSL image

-For testing the image a Windows 10 system is required.
-As a first step the optional feature named Microsoft-Windows-Subsystem-Linux must be enabled.
-For further details on how to setup the Windows machine see the following documentation: Windows Subsystem for Linux
+For testing the image, you need a Windows 10 system.
+Before you proceed, enable the optional feature named Microsoft-Windows-Subsystem-Linux.
+For further details on how to setup the Windows machine, see: Windows Subsystem for Linux

 10.6 Build KIS Image (Kernel, Initrd, System)

 A KIS image is a collection of image components that are not associated with a dedicated use case.
-This means from a KIWI NG perspective we don’t know in which environment these components are later used.
-The predecessor of this image type was called pxe under the assumption that the components will be used in a pxe boot environment.
-However this assumption is not neccessarily true and the image components are used in a different way.
-Because there are so many possible deployment strategies for a kernel plus initrd and optional system root filesystem, KIWI NG provides this as generic KIS type that is generically usable.
+This means that as far as KIWI NG is concerned, it is not known in which environment these components are expected to be used.
+The predecessor of this image type was called pxe under the assumption that the components will be used in a PXE boot environment.
+However, this assumption is not always true, and the image components may be used in different ways.
+Because there are so many possible deployment strategies for a kernel plus initrd and optional system root filesystem, KIWI NG provides this as the universal KIS type.

-The former pxe image type will continue to exist but is expected to be used only in combination with the legacy netboot infrastructure as described in Section 11.14, “Build PXE Root File System Image for the legacy netboot infrastructure”.
+The former pxe image type still exist, but it is expected to be used only in combination with the legacy netboot infrastructure, as described in Section 11.14, “Build PXE Root File System Image for the legacy netboot infrastructure”.

-To add a KIS build to your appliance, create a type element with image set to kis in your config.xml as shown below:
+To add a KIS build to an appliance, create a type element with image set to kis in the config.xml as shown below:

 <preferences>